shoaib6174/DSA/Strings.md

 #### Algorithm 2:

+Store all the possible values in a list.
+For each character add the key with the index of the character then modulus is length of list.
 1. alphabets = sorted list of all characters
 2. key = key % 26
 3. charCode = alphabets.index(letter) + key